hololinked-dev/docs/docs/design/metaclasses.md

         return cls

     def validate_interactions(mcls, cls):
-        if 'image' not in cls.properties and not isinstance(cls.image, Image): raise TypeError("Camera must have an 'image' property of type 'Image'") if 'image_captured_event' not in cls.events and \
+        if 'image' not in cls.properties or not isinstance(cls.image, Image): raise TypeError("Camera must have an 'image' property of type 'Image'") if 'image_captured_event' not in cls.events or \
             not isinstance(cls.image_captured_event, Event):
             raise TypeError("Camera must have an 'image_captured_event' of type 'Event'")